Schweppes Logo

 Schweppes Logo 1960

 The designers redid the Schweppes logo, using simple letters without serifs.
-Black, as before, remained the main color of the wordmark, adding seriousness and professionalism to the laconic inscription.
-The designers connected all the letters, so they stand close to each other.
+As before, black remained the wordmark’s main color, adding seriousness and professionalism to the laconic inscription.
+The designers connected all the letters so they stand close to each other.
 However, due to the ample intra-letter space, the lettering does not look heavy.

 1975 – 2012